samamstar/SamsDRGMods/ReleaseStaging/README.txt

 	%1: put noPause here to stop the bat from pausing at the end ; Argument not required, will run just fine without an argument

-createUPlugin.bat %1 %2 : creates a .uplugin from a modInfo INI.
-Outputs as modName.uplugin in the same directory as the bat
-	%1: A modInfo.INI file
-	%2: putNoPause here to stop the bat from pausing at the end

-format.bat %1 %2 : uses a modInfo.ini to package the mod files, then makes a uplugin and puts both into %cd%\Mods\MODNAME
-	%1: A modInfo.INI file
-		; The bat uses the paths in the config and modInfo to generate the mod files
-	%2: put noPause here to stop the bat from pausing at the end

-makeModHook.bat %1 : specifically copies mod042 and formats it like any other mod
-	%1: put noPause here to stop the bat from pausing at the end